rebeccaferrell/CSSS508/Lectures/slides_week_5.md

 Relative paths
 ===

-Once you've set the working directory, you should refer to folders and files within using relative paths.
+Once you've set the working directory, you can refer to folders and files within using relative paths.

 ```r